Kakifrucht/HalfminerSystem/HalfminerBattle/README.md

       - Will start duel if a player duel requests a player that is waiting for a match
     - Dynamic arena selection system, only shows vacant arenas
       - Randomly selects map choosing player
-    - If player logs out while in battle, kills player and ensures that opponent gets the kill
+    - If player logs out while in battle, kills player and ensures that opponent gets the kill counted
     - Shows current arena status with */duel list*
     - Countdown before game start
     - Set maximum game time in config